-- 3.1.1 After receiving the complaint in October 2020, the EIB-CM conducted an initial meeting with the EIB services involved in the Divača-Koper second rail track project, during which it requested clarifications and further details regarding the EIB's due diligence on the project. - 3.1.2 The EIB-CM reviewed all relevant information and documents, such as project documents available on the EIB's project website, additional documents made available by the EIB services and publicly available external documents, such as decisions pertaining to the project and the national investment programme. - 3.1.3 The EIB-CM also reviewed relevant information provided by the complainant in support of its allegations, in its original submission as well as in subsequent submissions and during calls. - 3.1.4 On 16 March 2021, the EIB-CM issued the initial assessment report, in which it established the allegations that have become the focus of the investigation.
-The report was provided to the complainant and made available on the website of the EIB-CM79. - 3.1.5 The compliance review assessed the complainant's allegations in the context of potential Bank maladministration, including whether the project complied with the applicable regulatory framework and the EIB Group's own policies, procedures and standards.
-The review analysed the project documentation and the due diligence process carried out by the Bank in the areas related to the complainant's concerns as identified in Table 1, taking into account the scope of the project as approved by the EIB for financing. - 3.1.6 Based on the collected and analysed information, the EIB-CM prepared this conclusions report.
+- 3.1.3 The EIB-CM also reviewed relevant information provided by the complainant in support of its allegations, in its original submission as well as in subsequent submissions. - 3.1.4 On 30 April 2021, the EIB-CM issued the initial assessment report, in which it established the allegations that have become the focus of the investigation.
+The report was provided to the complainant and made available on the website of the EIB-CM.
+In May 2021, the complainant expressed concern about the formulation of the allegation nr.
+2. The EIB-CM replied with an explanation that although it would not revisit the initial assessment report as such, the EIB-CM would certainly take into account the complainant's feed-back during its investigation and reformulate the allegation in question in the Conclusions Report.
+As indicated in Section 1.2, allegation nr.
+2 was therefore re-formulated. - 3.1.5 The compliance review assessed the complainant's allegations in the context of potential Bank maladministration, including whether the project complied with the applicable regulatory framework and the EIB Group's own policies, procedures and standards.
+The review analysed the project documentation and the due diligence process carried out by the Bank in the areas related to the complainant's concerns as identified in Table 1. - 3.1.6 In October 2022, the EIB-CM issued the Conclusions Report for the case SG/E/2020/18, which concerns the same project and has similar allegations.
+The Bank issued a separate Management Response concerning the EIB-CM's Conclusions Report for the above case. - 3.1.7 Based on the collected and analysed information, the EIB-CM prepared this conclusions report concerning the allegations for the case SG/E/2020/19.